codescapade/aeons-atlas/Readme.md

 ## Examples
 You can see examples of the atlas config and output in the example folder.

-## Limitations
-A the moment only 32-bit png images are supported.

 ## Release builds
 For MacOS and Linux if you download the release file you have to make it executable first.
 The Linux release is built on Ubuntu.
 You have to build from source for other versions.